borntofrappe/playground/borntofrappe/Utils/Meta Tags/README.md

   - png for apple devices 180x180

-  I am aware that more icons are necessary for additional sizes/resolutions/platforms, but I made the decision to focus on the most important ones.
+  I am aware that more icons are necessary for additional sizes/resolutions/platforms, but I made the decision to focus on these four exclusively.
 A weight off one's shoulder.

 - once an RSS feed is developed, refer to it using the appropriate type